Wallace Huo: 2005–2014: Rising popularity in China

-2015–present: Career peak
+2015–2017: Career peak

 In 2015, Huo starred in xianxia drama The Journey of Flower with Zanilia Zhao.
 The drama was a huge success in China, achieving a peak rating of 3.89.
 It is also the first Chinese drama to surpass 20 billion online views.
 The success of The Journey of Flower brought Huo's career to a new high.

 He then starred in crime thriller Love Me If You Dare, which received positive reviews and an international following.
 Due to his success, Huo was chosen by China Newsweek as Artist of the Year.
 He was distinguished as one of the Most Influential People in China for 2015, a remarkable distinction since he is the only recipient of this award in the field of Performing Arts.

 In 2016, Huo starred in historical medical drama The Imperial Doctress, portraying Zhu Qizhen.
 It was one of the highest rated dramas that year, and Huo was awarded Most Popular Actor and Most Marketable Artist for his performance in The Imperial Doctress as well as Love Me If You Dare at the 1st China Television Drama Quality Ceremony.
 He next starred in the crime thriller Inside or Outside alongside Korean actor Jang Hyuk and Hong Kong star Simon Yam, as well as romantic comedy film Suddenly Seventeen and suspense thriller Hide and Seek.

 In 2017, Huo starred in the science fiction suspense film Reset, produced by Jackie Chan and directed by Korean director, Chang; and war film Our Time Will Come, directed by award-winning director Ann Hui.
 In 2018, Huo returned to the small screen in the palace drama Ruyi's Royal Love in the Palace playing the role of Qianlong Emperor.
 In 2019, Huo starred in the period epic drama The Great Craftsman, reuniting with his Chinese Paladin 3 and Reset co-star Yang Mi.
 The same year, he starred in the romance drama film Somewhere Winter written by Rao Xueman.